As Great Salt Lake Dries, Utah Republicans Pardon Trump Climate Skepticism - UrduPoint

 If he wins in November, it would likely end any hope of limiting global warming below 1.5 degrees Celsius (35 degrees Fahrenheit), according to climate science and policy website Carbon Brief.

-Trump has pledged to once again withdraw the US from the landmark Paris climate agreement, which limits greenhouse gas emissions.
+Trump has pledged to once again withdraw the United States from the landmark Paris climate agreement, which limits greenhouse gas emissions.

 He has also repeatedly promised to "drill, baby, drill" for oil.